kugurerdem/Bilkent-CS/CS 202/Homeworks/readme.md

 # What is this course?

-Continuation of CS 201, which is about basic abstract data types and some sorting algorithms that utilize recursion.
+Continuation of the course CS 201, which is about basic abstract data types and some sorting algorithms that utilize recursion.

 # What I have learned this course?